 IBBR faculty participate in the Howard Hughes Medical Institute Programs at the University of Maryland which offer undergraduate research fellowships to students enrolled at the University of Maryland College Park.

-In collaboration with the Montgomery County Public School System (MCPS), IBBR offers a limited number of high school internships for highly motivated MCPS students as part of the MCPS DNA Resource Center program.
-For those interested in scientific program priority is given to students who have completed or are enrolled in Molecular Biology or Molecular Biotechnology AND are applying for a summer and academic year placement.
+IBBR offers a limited number of high school internships for highly motivated Montgomery County Public Schools (MCPS) students for those interested in a mentored scientific program.
+Priority is given to students who have completed or are enrolled in Molecular Biology or Molecular Biotechnology AND are applying for a summer and academic year placement.
 Students may receive pay during the summer and MCPS internship course credit during academic semesters.
 Applications will be activated from January 15, 2018-February 18, 2018. https://www.ibbr.umd.edu/internship-application

 IBBR offers a vibrant multidisciplinary environment for postdoctoral research.
 Individuals interested in pursuing postdoctoral studies should contact IBBR investigators directly about opportunities in their laboratory.
 Typically, postdoctoral positions are supported by research grants or by individual postdoctoral fellowships.